KRYMZ0N/VyperHax/README.md

 I plan on trying to add as much as I can to the utility mod!

-If you have any issues feel free to dm me on discord: KRYMZ0N#0001
+If you have any issues feel free to dm me on discord: KRYMZ0N#0001 or join this https://discord.gg/fustWrP4

 ## Dependencies
 Currently depends the Fabric API